 Completion of this form is mandatory for travel ticket release.
-Please print or type.
+Please type your insurance information below.

-I hereby certify that I have investigated actual costs of hospitalization/medical care in my host country and have obtained the following minimum required insurance coverage, valid in the country(ies) in which I will travel and study during my participation in the Group Study Exchange program, from the date of my departure through the date of my return home.
-This insurance coverage satisfies at least the minimum amount of insurance coverage required by The Rotary Foundation as follows:
+I hereby certify that I have investigated actual costs of hospitalization/medical care in my host country and have obtained the following minimum required insurance coverage for the entire duration of the Group Study Exchange, valid in the country(ies) in which I will travel, visit, and study during my participation in the program from the date of departure through the official end of the trip.
+This insurance coverage satisfies at least the minimum amount of insurance coverage required by The Rotary Foundation (TRF) as follows:

-US\$250,000 or equivalent for basic major medical expenses, including accident and illness expense, hospitalization, and related benefits
+US\$250,000 or equivalent for medical care and hospitalization for basic major medical expenses, including accident and illness expense, hospitalization, and related benefits